 According to doctors, we must sleep at least 7 hours every night for optimal function of the body.
-Any less and it can lead to type 2 diabetes and obesity, two conditions which have a direct link to higher levels of triglycerides.
+Any less and it can lead to type 2 diabetes and obesity, two conditions that have a direct link to higher levels of triglycerides.
 Obstructive sleep apnea leads to high triglycerides and LDL cholesterol, elevating your risk for cardiovascular disease.
 (Source: Respirology Journal)

 Conversely, sleeping over 10 hours a day can lead to fatigue and decreased physical activity, leading to higher blood lipid levels.